spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/controller-permissions.md

 The permissions are divided into the following sections:

-- Read-Only: Permissions for fetching data – required for functional operation of Ocean/Elastigroup integrations.
+- Read-Only: Permissions for fetching data.
+Required for functional operation of Ocean and Elastigroup integrations.
-- Node/Pod Manipulation: Permissions to update nodes and evict pods – this section is required for draining purposes, updating nodes as `unschedulable` and evicting pods.
+- Node/Pod Manipulation: Permissions to update nodes and evict pods.
+This section is required for draining purposes, updating nodes as unschedulable, and evicting pods.
-- CleanUp feature: required for Ocean AKS-Engine integration
+- CleanUp Feature: Required for Ocean AKS-Engine integration.
-- CSR Approval: required for CSR approval feature
+- CSR Approval: Required for the CSR approval feature.
-- Auto-update: This section gives the controller permissions to update its deployment/role.
-This is required only for the auto_update feature.
-You can safely remove this section if you would like to opt-out of the controller auto_update feature (Click here to learn more about controller updates).
+- Auto-update: This section gives the controller permissions to update its deployment (or roll).
+This is required only for the auto-update feature.
+You can safely remove this section if you would like to opt out of the controller auto-update feature.
-- Full CRUD for Resources: Currently the resources are: pods, deployments, and daemonsets.
-This is required for the Run Workloads.
-You can safely remove this section if you would like to opt-out the Run Workloads feature.
+- Full CRUD for Resources: Currently the resources include pods, deployments, and daemonsets.
+This is required for the Run Workloads feature.
+You can safely remove this section if you would like to opt out of the Run Workloads feature.
-- Spotinst Big Data: required for Wave
+- Wave: Required by the Spot Big Data feature.

 Below you can see the permissions section of the Ocean Controller YAML: